Our interview with :

 To those who have stigmas, I would tell them that ‘homelessness isn’t a choice, so you really shouldn’t assume everyone’s story and you should treat people like humans.
 Houseless people are still humans and I also asked a friend who suffered from homelessness as well.
 They said ‘homelessness is dehumanising, you’re either ignored, looked down upon or extorted, making it very hard to open up and trust people.’

-So if you, who is not homeless, wants to help the homeless, be open to all the options that you have to do so, don’t judge them for making the choices they make at their lowest moments.
+So if you, who is not homeless, wants to help the homeless, be open to all the options that you have to do so.
+Don't judge them for making the choices they make at their lowest moments.
 And don’t be offended if they are very closed off to you, because you have to be quite a closed off person to keep yourself safe.

 Is there anything else you’d like to say?

 I know a lot of people are very hesitant to give money to homeless people because they assume that the homeless person is going to like use it on drugs, but the majority of the time, that is not the case.
-If they are using it for drugs, they are using it to cope, so please do not let the stigma of homeless people are going to use my money for drugs and alcohol to stop you from giving money.
+If they are using it for drugs, they are using it to cope, so please do not let the stigma of 'homeless people are going to use my money for drugs and alcohol' stop you from giving money.
 They do still need it.

 View More Interviews